gpoell/qmul-rbh-gui/README.md

 ## Application Architecture
-The GUI is a multithreaded application that communicates with the ESP32 server over Wi-Fi.
-Commands sent to the server occur during events like pressing buttons.
-The buttons emit commands as [PyQt signals]() which are received by the State Machine's [PyQt Slots]().
-The State Machine is a centralized component responsible for monitoring the state of application to ensure events are triggered at the appropriate time (e.g. the gripper cannot open and close at the same time.) and executing commands through seperate [threads]() which is vital for simultaneously reading tactile data and operating the gripper.
-Each thread maintains a connection with the server using [Python Sockets]() that follows the communication protocol outlined below.
-Incoming data received from the server is emitted to various GUI components to provide data for visualizations and information for the terminal.
+The GUI is a multithreaded application that communicates with the ESP32 server over Wi-Fi, where commands are sent to the server through separate threads when clicking buttons.
+[PyQt Signals & Slots](https://doc.qt.io/qtforpython-6/overviews/signalsandslots.html) are the primary method which GUI components communicate with each other.
+The GUI buttons emit their respective commands as signals to the State Machine which actively listens for them through its slots.
+The State Machine is a centralized component that monitors the state of the application to ensure events are triggered at the appropriate time (e.g. the gripper cannot open and close at the same time) and sends commands to the server through separate [threads](https://docs.python.org/3/library/threading.html).
+Each thread maintains a unique connection with the server using [Python Sockets](https://docs.python.org/3/library/socket.html) (see communication protocol outlined below) and is essential for simultaneously reading tactile data and operating the gripper.
+The server responds to the GUI requests and sends data back through the State Machine threads.
+The State Machine then emits the server data as signals to the various GUI visual components to be visualized in the dashboard and to update informative events in the terminal.

 <picture>
     <img src='docs/gui_architecture.png'>